This article contains a guide to the new micro:bit Python Editor, currently in Beta python.microbit.org/v/beta

-You can make edits to your program in the edit window on the right-hand side of the screen.
+You can make edits to your program in the edit window in the middle of the screen.
 For example, if you want to change the image from the default

 HAPPY, you can delete the word for the image and replace it.
 The auto-complete feature suggests different images that you can choose from the drop-down list.
 If you make a mistake, you can use the undo or redo buttons to correct it.

-To load a program, click on the Load button to open the files dialogue.
-From here, select the .hex or .py file that you wish to load and then click open.
+From here, select the .hex or .py file that you wish to open and then click open.
 Alternatively, you can drag and drop a .hex file or .py script into the editor.

 Using the Reference menu

 The reference menu contains working examples of code that you can use in your project.
-The examples relate to market bit features and Python concepts.
+The examples relate to micro:bit features and Python concepts.
 Here we are using an example for the micro:bit buttons.

 - Navigate to the Buttons item in the Reference menu.